-The Bachelor of Science in Electrical/Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board for Engineering and Technology (ABET), http://www.abet.org .
+The Bachelor of Science in Electrical/Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org .

 Annual Student Enrollment and Graduation Data

 Please find enrollment and graduation data for all ABET accredited programs here.

 - Leaders in an industrial workplace with strong ethics and communications skills; able to participate on and lead teams with diverse technical and personal backgrounds.

 - Able to apply appropriate computational, engineering, and mathematical analysis techniques to characterize and optimize the performance of electrical, mechanical, or electromechanical systems.